Oslandia/qgis-water-management-cookbook/aguas_de_coimbra/README.md

 ![valves](images/ac11.png)
  <br>
 3.4.
 Junctions details: <br>
 Junctions are characterised essentially by the elevation and demands.
 The demands were calculated with the average consumptions of the geo-located clients and assigned to the nearest node.
-Each demand is defined by the demand value and its pattern.
+Each demand is defined by the demand value and its pattern. <br>
 ![junctions](images/ac12.png)
  <br>
 3.5.
 Pipes details: <br>